Skip to content

 • to collect personal data from research-related content, such as journal articles, blog posts and other scientific resources, and to include that information in the reports we write.

-• to contact you when you’ve not previously given us your consent to do so, such as to tell you about things that we think might be of interest to you.
+• to contact you when you’ve not previously given us your consent to do so, such as to tell you about things that we think might be of interest to you, or to ask for your feedback or opinion on us or our products/services, to help us improve our offerings.

 • to create aggregated or other non-personal data from your personal data.